- It is cluster-aware, which eliminates the need for an external load balancer.

 The YugabyteDB Psycopg2 requires PostgreSQL version 11 or above (preferably 14).

-Once you've installed the prerequisites, you install psycopg2-yugabytedb like any other Python package, using pip to download it from PyPI:
+If prerequisites are met, you can install psycopg2-yugabytedb like any other Python package, using pip to download it from PyPI:

 $ pip install psycopg2-yugabytedb